continusec/geecert/README.md

 # Troubleshooting

 ## "FileVault must be enabled" error
-`geecert` soft-enforces a minimum security profile that should be present on a workstation on in order to receive credentials to production systems.
-As such, when present on a Mac, if full disk encryption is not enabled, then `geecert` will not run (and other platforms to follow).
+The client soft-enforces a minimum security profile that should be present on a workstation on in order to receive credentials to production systems.
+As such, when present on a Mac, if full disk encryption is not enabled, then the client will not run (and other platforms to follow).
 The intention is to mitigate against theft of a device that contains credentials.

 The best way to fix this error is to enabled FileVault.
-Alternatively, re-run with `--override_machine_policy` although this may be disabled in the future.
+Alternatively, re-run with `--override_machine_policy` (if you choose to leave this option in your binary).

 ## Deleting cached credentials
 If there are errors coming back from the Google server such as `invalid_grant`, try removing the saved credentials and re-authorizing the application.

-    rm ~/.geecert
+    rm ~/.orgnamesso

 Then re-run the tool:

-    geecert
+    getmycerts

 ## Revoking access to Google account